MarjiRad/Matching-Card-Pictures/README.md

 * If cards are matched the Value of the card will add to the score value, both cards will stay on face side and they will be uncickable

 * If the cards are not matched both cards flips to back side after 2 sec clicking  on the second card.

 * If cards aren't matched the value of the life will be subtracted 1.

-* If player matched the joker card the value of the life will be added 1 and all cards' face will be appeared for 2 seconds.

 * If Playere click on the Scrap card the value of life will be subtracted 2, and card will stay in face side.